 However, when young people receive the supports and guidance they need, the sky is the limit.
-Resilience can translate into grit and determination.
+Resilience can translate into grit and determination, and in NYC there are many programs and resources for foster youth who are college-bound.

 No matter the academic challenges or gifts a young person has, the Coach's role is to ensure that young person is enrolled in a best-fit school/program, persists in that setting, and has the supports and resources they need to reach their full educational potential.